rocky-linux/documentation/docs/books/nvchad/index.md

 ## Using Neovim as an IDE

-The basic installation of Neovim provides an excellent editor for development, but it cannot yet be called an IDE; all the features, even if already preset, are not yet activated.
+The basic installation of Neovim provides an excellent editor for development, but it cannot yet be called an IDE; all the more advanced IDE features, even if already preset, are not yet activated.
 To do this we need to pass the necessary configurations to Neovim, and this is where NvChad comes to our aid.
 This allows us to have a basic configuration out of the box with just one command!

 The configuration is written in Lua, a very fast programming language that allows NvChad to have startup and execution times for commands and keystrokes that are very fast.
 This is also made possible by the `Lazy loading` technique used for plugins that loads them only when required.